 Competitions and conferences

 There are two annual Information Management for Business (IMB) student conferences each year; one at Manchester University and the other at the headquarters of Computer Associates (CA) in Slough.
 IMB students attend these conferences, which include competitions, presentations by employers, and careers and networking opportunities, including the chance to meet company staff and fellow students from other universities.

 Additionally, there is an increasing number of opportunities for students to take part in business, enterprise and case study conferences and competitions in other parts of the world.
 In the past year, IMB students have been to Shanghai, Hong Kong and Singapore, and other opportunities are in the pipeline in Canada, Germany and the United States.

 Who is this course designed for

-Are you interested in studying business, management, information technology and project management?
+Are you interested in studying business, management, programming, information technology and project management?
 Would you like to have a management role or even manage your own business or a large organisation in a few years time?
 Do you see yourself as a leader?
 If you answered ‘Yes’ to these questions then UCL’s BSc/MSci Information Management for Business degree programme is for you.

-In close collaboration with some of the biggest employers in the UK including British Airways, BT, Morgan Stanley, HP, IBM, Fujitsu, Apple, Microsoft and Unilever we have put together a degree programme with a unique balance of IT, management, business and leadership that is designed to ensure that graduates have the skills, qualities, education and understanding that they need to excel in, and lead, the industries and companies of the future.
+In close collaboration with some of the biggest employers in the UK including British Airways, BT, Morgan Stanley, HP, IBM, Fujitsu, Apple, Microsoft and Unilever we have put together a degree programme with a unique balance of IT, management, programming, business and leadership that is designed to ensure that graduates have the skills, qualities, education and understanding that they need to excel in, and lead, the industries and companies of the future.